SNAPlabgroup/SNAPacoustics/README.rst

 Attributions/Citations
 ----------------------

-If you are using this software, we request that you a statement acknowledging this resource.
+If you are using this software, we request that you include a statement acknowledging this resource in your output.
-A manuscript that makes use of these methods is under review; if and when the paper is accepted, we request that you cite it when you use this software.
+A manuscript that makes use of these methods is under review; if and when the paper is accepted, information about the paper will be included here.
+At that point, please cite it if you use this software.